 The LORD is gracious, and full of compassion; slow to anger, and of great mercy.
 Psalm 145:8 KJV

-Mental Health, God does His part, the choice is ours
+God will do His part, the choice is ours

 As evidenced by the books of the prophets, He routinely gives His people correction and guidance.
 He did this to lead them away from the things that they are pursuing that will lead to destruction in their lives.
 So it might not always be useful to ask questions like ‘What Does the Bible Say About Mental Illness?’.
 He also gives them a measure of time to get it right, his patience far exceeds our understanding.
 He tries restoring us by His loving-kindness and tender-mercies.
 However, if we don’t respond to His goodness, there is a time when He turns us over to our desires and affections.

 This is when we’ve chosen to follow, on a continual basis, ways of thinking, speaking, and acting that are not His ways.
 This is when we find ourselves immersed in the enemy’s influence and find torment in that area of our lives.